aferrodelgado/Project-4/README.md

     - Split the dataset into training and testing sets to evaluate model performance on unseen data

  3. **Class Imbalance Handling**:
-    - Instead of using Random Forest and SMOTE, XGBoost’s scale_pos_weight parameter was utilized to account for the imbalance in fraudulent and non-fraudulent transactions (5% fraud).
+    - XGBoost was chosen over Random Forest with SMOTE.
+XGBoost leveraged scale_pos_weight to handle the imbalance of between fraudulent and non-fraudulent transactions (5% fraud).

- **Model Architecture: XGBoost**:
+ **Model: XGBoost**:

  1. **Model Parameters**:
     - Number of Trees (n_estimators): 200.